Description of Organization and Business Operations

 NOTE 1.
 DESCRIPTION OF ORGANIZATION AND BUSINESS OPERATIONS

 CleanTech Acquisition Corp. (the “Company”) is a blank check company incorporated in Delaware on June 18, 2020.
 The Company was formed for the purpose of entering into a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses or entities (a “Business Combination”).
 The Company is not limited to a particular industry or geographic region for purposes of consummating a Business Combination.
 The Company is an early stage and emerging growth company and, as such, the Company is subject to all of the risks associated with early stage and emerging growth companies.

-As of December 31, 2021, the Company had not commenced any operations.
-All activity through December 31, 2021 relates to the Company’s formation and the initial public offering (“Initial Public Offering”), which is described below.
+As of September 30, 2021, the Company had not commenced any operations.
+All activity through September 30, 2021 relates to the Company’s formation and the initial public offering (“Initial Public Offering”), which is described below.
 The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
-The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
+The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.

 The Company granted the underwriters in the Initial Public Offering (the “Underwriters”) a 45-day option to purchase up to 2,250,000 additional Units to cover over-allotments, if any.
 On July 28, 2021, the Underwriters exercised the over-allotment option in full and purchased an additional 2,250,000 units (the “Over-Allotment Units”), generating gross proceeds of $22,500,000.